Table of Contents

 Can non-university government employers impose pronoun mandates?

-Public employees retain First Amendment rights to speak as private citizens, so insofar a pronoun use implicates a contentious social issue, the subject cannot fully avoid touching on a matter of public concern.
+Public employees retain First Amendment rights to speak as private citizens, so insofar as pronoun use implicates a contentious social issue, the subject cannot fully avoid touching on a matter of public concern.
 Government employers may not punish employees for their speech as private citizens on matters of public concern without establishing an interest in workplace efficiency (such as avoiding significant impairment to co-worker relations) that outweighs the employee’s expressive rights.

 But when public employees speak on behalf of their employer or in performing job duties, their speech receives little to no First Amendment protection (except in the case of public university faculty who, as explained above, enjoy academic freedom.)
 So, for example, a government agency could probably require an employee to use certain pronouns when writing press releases for the agency.